r3c/creep/README.md

 The `-v` (verbose) switch may help you understanding how your environments and modifiers files are used in case of issue.

-If you really can't figure out what's happening, don't hesitate to contact me!
+If you really can't figure out what's happening, don't hesitate to create an issue on GitHub or contact me directly!